Red Sox overcome Judge’s 470-foot homer, rally with 3 runs in 8th to beat Yankees 9-7 - Boston News, Weather, Sports | WHDH 7News

 Anthony Volpe homered into the center-field bleachers, tying the game at 1.

-New York starter Nestor Cortes gave up four and a season-high nine hits in 4 2/3 innings.
-He’s 0-5 with a 6.18 ERA in 11 starts away from Yankee Stadium and 4-4 with a 2.48 ERA at home.
+New York starter Nestor Cortes gave up four runs and a season-high nine hits in 4 2/3 innings.
+He is 0-5 with a 6.18 ERA in 11 starts away from Yankee Stadium and 4-4 with a 2.48 ERA at home.

+“It’s a tough stretch, a tough month, a tough two months, I don’t know what you want to call it.
+We do need to turn it around,” Cortes said.

 Boston acquired LHP James Paxton from the Los Angeles Dodgers for minor league infielder Moises Bolivar.